 In 2021 residences adjacent to public greenspace paid $75.00 including GST per year, with all other residences paying a rate of $57.00 including GST per year.
 These rates are subject to increase for inflation based on the annual consumer price index for the City of Calgary on January 1st of each year.
 Resident Association Fees are paid on an annual basis and are due in January of each year.

-When planning Cooper’s Crossing, WestMark canvassed other communities to get feedback on whether the developer should control the style and colour of fencing.
-The feedback was that the developer should control fencing to have a consistent look and quality to enhance the aesthetic of the community.
+When planning Cooper’s Crossing, WestMark canvassed other communities to get feedback on whether the developer should control the style and colour of fencing; the overwhelming response was yes.

 There is a permanent restrictive covenant registered against every lot in Cooper’s Crossing regarding fencing and sheds.
 This covenant is to ensure a consistent standard of fencing and sheds is maintained throughout the community and to reduce conflicts between neighbours over fencing along common property lines. (note: Phase 1 of Cooper’s Crossing is unique to the rest as the restrictive covenant did not include temporary structures – sheds).

 Three types of fencing are used in Cooper’s Crossing: wood screen, chain link, and steel ornamental.
 The type of fencing and specifications for each lot are determined by the location of your lot and stipulated in a permanent restrictive covenant against all lots in our community.